davidfsmith/deepracer-custom-car/docs/raspberry_pi.md

 The following parts are needed:

-* WLToys A979 (or compatible) or original DeepRacer
+* WLToys A959, A969, A979, compatible car built from parts or original DeepRacer
 * ESC for Brushed Motor, e.g. WP-1060-RTR - original DeepRacer already includes this item
 * 4-pin Servo, e.g. Surpass Hobby S0017M - original DeepRacer already includes this item
 * 3D-print of the parts in `/drawing`